amacfie/jekyll_site/README.md

-This is a template for [Jekyll](http://jekyllrb.com/docs/home/) static sites, which you can host for free as GitHub project [Pages](https://help.github.com/categories/20/articles).
+This is a template for [Jekyll](http://jekyllrb.com/docs/home/) static websites, which you can host for free as GitHub project [Pages](https://help.github.com/categories/20/articles).
 This template is useful for simple documents: a set of pages and a table of contents.